 The standard rate is 47p/mile per person, so if the quartet needs to travel 50 miles each way, that’s an additional £47 per person for 100 miles of travel.
 This amount is included as a rough guide – each quartet will set their own fees, depending on whether they can travel together or separately.

-We recommend booking a string quartet local to your venue to save on travel costs.
-You can search for string quartets near you on our search page.
+We recommend booking a string quartet local to your venue to save on travel costs—remember, on Encore, you can always filter by location when searching for string quartets.

 Hopefully this guide answers all of your questions!
-If you have more questions about string quartets, email us at [email protected] and we’d be more than happy to help.
+If you have any further questions about string quartets, or would just like to go ahead and begin your search for the perfect string quartet, you can: